immigrationstory/uk/en-gb/_posts/2020-08-08-ilr-requirements.md

     ![Life in the UK Test Result](/assets/life-in-the-uk-test-result.jpg)

     There is a separate chapter dedicated to [preparing for the Life in the UK Test]({% post_url en-gb/2020-08-09-life-in-the-uk-test %}) which details what you need to do, what the process entails, and what the costs are.

+    As of the time of writing in 2020, once you pass the Life in the UK test, this status remains valid indefinitely and does not expire.
+Given the restrictions in when you can retake the test in case you fail it, it is in your best interests to do the test as early as possible.

     This is a requirement that nearly all applicants will need to fulfil, with a few [exceptions](https://www.gov.uk/life-in-the-uk-test).